Ulisses73/Revolut-challenge/README.md

 ### Other SRE practices

 - Set up a CI/CD pipeline using a tool like Jenkins or GitLab CI/CD.
 It should include the following stages: build, test, deploy to staging, automated test in staging, manual test in staging and Production deployment.
 - Backup and restore scripts.
-Automate regular database backups to a secure location (for example using Amazon S3), for example using RDS settings, which could then be used to restore the database.
+Automate regular database backups to a secure location (using Amazon S3), through RDS settings, which could then be used to restore the database.
 - Monitoring and Alerting: using tools like Prometheus, Grafana, or AWS CloudWatch to track system health and performance.
 Define alerting thresholds for key metrics.
 - High Availability Database: for production, using a managed high-availability database solution like Amazon RDS Multi-AZ.